Equal focus branding

 - If you already have a department identity, continue to use it (Apex New may only be used for master branding).
-Visually balance the size of your identity and the MIT logo.
-Please note: With this option, you must have an icon or symbol as well as the full spelling of your department's name.
+Please note: With equal focus, you must have a logo, logotype, icon or symbol as well as the full spelling of your department's name.

-- If you are creating a new logo for your organization with this branding option and your logo will include “MIT,” the Institute requires you to have the design approved by Communication Production Services.
+- If you are creating a new logo for your organization with this branding option and your logo will include “MIT,” the Institute requires you to have the design approved by Communications Initiatives.
 Contact us to review your proposed design.
 Strive to choose typography that contrasts and complements the MIT logo.

-- If you choose this branding option, Communication Production Services will properly place the MIT logo with your logo at no charge and provide you with the appropriate files for print, web, and social media.
+- If you choose this branding option, Communications Initiatives will properly place the MIT logo with your logo at no charge and provide you with the appropriate files for print, web, and social media.
 Contact us to get started.
 Please note: This combined logo must be built by us to ensure that it's configured correctly; we can also provide our template to approved graphic designers.

 On the web

 With this branding option on your website, the MIT logo must link to the MIT home page, http://web.mit.edu, and your organization’s name must link to your home page.
 A rollover on each element reinforces the distinction; hover over the MIT logo and the department name below to see the effect.